wayneworkman/sines/README.md

 - **Performance on Large Datasets**: High-amplitude datasets with extensive data points significantly increase processing times due to larger search spaces.
 - **Step Size Configuration**: Improper step size configurations can lead to suboptimal sine wave discoveries or excessively long computation times.
 - **Dependency on GPU**: Optimal performance relies on GPU availability and proper OpenCL setup.
 Systems without compatible GPUs may experience degraded performance.
+- **FFT Limitations**: The FFT-based frequency estimation assumes that the dominant frequencies are present and may not capture all significant frequencies, especially in noisy data.
+- **Simultaneous Wave Optimization Complexity**: Using `--optimize-two-waves` increases computational complexity and may lead to longer processing times.

 ## Logging